dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/yellowbrick-configs.md

 ---
 title: "Yellowbrick configurations"
-description: "Yellowbrick Configurations - Read this in-depth guide to learn about configurations in dbt."
+description: "Yellowbrick Configurations: Read this in-depth guide to learn about configurations in dbt."
 id: "yellowbrick-configs"
 ---